Bad People – how many people are bad, really?

 This can be as a result of a traumatic experience or series of experiences and these neurons never reconnect.
 It’s almost as if their ’empathy circuit’ is burned out.
 So research shows that sociopaths demonstrate their behavior as a result of disastrous parenting or some kind of abusive treatment.

 Finally, the Narcissistic brain can also be recognized in a brain scan.

 There are structural abnormalities in the part of the brain that has been linked to empathy.
 Narcissists have what is called an ‘essential wound’.
 This refers to a situation where early trauma of some kind has caused them to disassociate from their essential selves.

 What’s the difference between a Narcissist and the other two categories?

 In my experience, the Narcissist has more cognitive skills than the other two types when it comes to relating to people and reading people, especially through observational learning and eye contact to ‘know’ what your emotions might be and to copy them exactly.Narcissists can learn behaviors very easily and act them out very convincingly, so that, even to those close to them, they are the proverbial wolf in sheep's clothing.Click To Tweet

 They need your attention, your energy and often your adulation.
 You are their ‘supply’, therefore there is more motivation to reel you in and keep you close.

-The other two types will manipulate you and enjoy controlling you, but they don’t need you in the same way as the Narcissist does.
+The other two types will manipulate you and enjoy controlling you.
+They don’t need you in the same way that the Narcissist does.